Whole Child Therapy: Complete Care for Every Child

-Whole child therapy helps every part of a child grow body, brain, and heart.
+Whole child therapy helps every part of a child grow: body, brain, and heart.
 It is not the case of one problem alone.
 It takes care of all speech, movement, and feelings as well as behavior simultaneously.
-Kids feel secure, noticed and encouraged in all their steps.
-This treatment assists them to be strong school, home and in the company of other people.
-It creates a healthy and complete life inwardly outward.
+Kids feel secure, noticed, and encouraged in all their steps.
+This treatment assists them to be strong in school, at home, and in the company of other people.
+It creates a healthy and complete life, inwardly and outwardly.

 What is Whole Child Therapy and Why It Matters